-Agriculture/Forest Resources Air Quality Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources □ Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems S 🗌 Wildfire Mandatory Findings of Significance
+☐ Aesthetics ☐ Agriculture/Forest Resources ☐ Air Quality ☐ Biological Resources Cultural Resources ☐ Energy ☐ Geology/Soils Greenhouse Gas Emissions ☐ Hazards/Hazardous Materials ☐ Hydrology/Water Quality √ ☐ Mineral Resources Noise ☐ Population/Housing ☐ Public Services Recreation ☐ Transportation ☐ Tribal Cultural Resources Utilities/Service Systems s 🗌 Wildfire ☐ Mandatory Findings of Significance

-4.2 Environmental Determination:

-On the basis of this initial evaluation:

-- I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - ☐ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - ☐ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect (1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and (2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+4.2 Environmental Determination: On t he basis of this initial evaluation: \boxtimes I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a "potent significant unless mitigated" impact on the environment pand (2) has been addressed by mitigation measured described on attached sheets.
+An ENVIRONMENT it must analyze only the effects that remain to be accommodated to the statement of the sta ment, but at least one effect bursuant to applicable legal as based on the earlier analy TAL IMPACT REPORT is re (1) has standards, sis as I find that although the proposed project could have environment, because all potentially significant effer in an earlier EIR or NEGATIVE DECLARATION purhave been avoided or mitigated pursuant to that ear DECLARATION, including revisions or mitigation may proposed project, nothing further is required. ects (a) have been analyzed rsuant to applicable standar arlier EIR or NEGATIVE ds, and (b) K Kevin Shannon January 12 , 2022 Sigr ature Date